click2install/reefcoin/README.md

 # Reef Coin

 Shell script to install a `Reef Coin Masternode` on a Linux server running Ubuntu 16.04.
+Supports IPv4, IPv6 and multiple nodes on a single VPS.

 ## Installation